Vogue, Gucci, Bergdorf: Vancouver self-portrait artist finds his place in high fashion

 Lyle Reimer, also known as Lyle XOX, hopes his avant-garde art will help others feel like they belong

-Pinned on the wall, a handwritten note from Britsh Vogue's editor-in-chief, Edward Enniful.
+Pinned on the wall is a handwritten note from Britsh Vogue's editor-in-chief, Edward Enniful.
 Tucked into a cubby hole, blades from a portable fan.

 "Oh that, that was from a shoot with Vogue Japan," says Reimer, 41, as he picks up the fan's blades.